Vision Statement

 Goal setting, reflection and charting their own reading progress is essential in this vision of proficient readers and writers.
 Teachers who help students develop skills that foster positive encouragement for skills and development ultimately increase their student's self-efficacy in their classrooms.

 "New literacies" will soon by coming to light as a proficient reader isn't necessarily a proficient online reader.
-Leu, D.J., Coiro, J., Castek, J., Hartman, D.K., Henry, L.A., &amp: Reinking, D. (2008) We will need to be implementing these new literacies for our reading comprehension for our students.
+Leu, D.J., Coiro, J., Castek, J., Hartman, D.K., Henry, L.A., &: Reinking, D. (2008) We will need to be implementing these new literacies for our reading comprehension for our students.
 These new literacies are still in an emerging state and they will become more important as all our state testing of children goes online as well as more information that children are accessing and reading is online.
 All testing will eventually be done online.
 Schaffhauser, D. (2011) There are benefits and challenges that will be faced in educating our students.

 I want to be the "Wonder Woman" of teachers.
 Success comes when education, planning, practice and implementation collide with good luck.
 I want to have that good luck as I gain more consistency with my use of technology and more individualized when it comes to meeting my student's needs.
 Technology, along with other learning methods, are crucial to the improvement of reading comprehension and fluency.
 Technology improves performance when the application directly supports the curriculum standards being assessed.
 Technology can improve test scores.
 These tech tools encourage and engage students in higher level thinking skills.
 Research and evaluation shows that technology can enable the development of critical thinking skills when students use these tools for presentation and communication to present, publish, and share results of curriculum projects based on standards.
 Cradler, J., McNabb, M., Freeman, M., & Burchett, R. (2002) Through the examination of my instructional practices and data, it is necessary to adjust my teaching and operational systems (my vision) in order to continuously improve and this is imperative that technology learning and implementation improve as well.